Heywood Broun: Personal life

 Broun died of pneumonia, at age 51, in New York City.
 More than 3,000 mourners attended his funeral at St. Patrick's Cathedral in Manhattan.
-Attendees included New York City Mayor Fiorello La Guardia, columnist Franklin Pierce Adams, actor-director George M. Cohan, playwright-director George S. Kaufman, New York World editor Herbert Bayard Swope, columnist Walter Winchell and actress Tallulah Bankhead.
+Attendees included New York City Mayor Fiorello La Guardia, Franklin P. Adams, actor-director George M. Cohan, playwright-director George S. Kaufman, New York World editor Herbert Bayard Swope, columnist Walter Winchell and actress Tallulah Bankhead.
 Broun is buried in the Cemetery of the Gate of Heaven in Hawthorne, New York.